allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 _It is a story about how professional approach to coding can save you a lot of troubles.
 It is a story about passion for coding and how it makes our products great.
 It is a story about carrying out an IT project by one of Allegro scrum teams as a fine example supported by a set of case studies.
-Read it to learn how to deal with issues when carrying out an IT project._
+Read it to inspire yourself how some of the issues can be dealt with_

 The start of the project saw the team very motivated and the pace of work was incredible.
 It almost felt like working in a start-up environment.
 And you couldn’t wish for more pleasant development with limited number of dependencies, greenfield, etc. Quite soon we